Becoming a MGEV

 Step 3: Volunteer Service

-Within the first year after training, the MGEV Trainee must complete 50 hours of volunteer service.
-After completing 50 hours in Extension-approved projects that support MGEV program initiatives, the Trainee is recognized as an official MGEV.
-To remain a current, active MGEV, volunteers log at least 25 hours of volunteer service hours each year.
+Within the first year after training, the MGEV Trainee completes 50 hours of volunteer service.
+After completing 50 hours on Extension-approved projects that support MGEV program initiatives, the Trainee is recognized as an official MGEV.
+To remain a current, active MGEV, volunteers give at least 25 hours of volunteer service hours each year and track their accomplishments using an online recordkeeping system.